 The subwoofer connects wirelessly to the soundbar using the small button on the back for pairing.
 The only wired connection to the subwoofer is its power cable.

-The interface of the Samsung HW-N450 is fairly simple.
+The Samsung HW-N450's interface is fairly simple.
 It consists of a very small screen behind the bar grill.
 Unfortunately, it's very small and sometimes it needs to scroll to display the entire message.
 The screen displays basic info like the volume level or the selected input.
 We didn't experience any lag or other bugs during our testing.

 The Samsung N450 has a few physical buttons on the right side.
 They are used to control the power, volume, and to select the input.
 When you select a feature from the remote control, like 'lip-sync', the '+' and '-' button can be used to increase or lower the setting.

-The remote has the same style as the remotes found on higher-end Samsung TVs like the Samsung Q80R/Q80.
+The remote has the same style as the remotes found on higher-end Samsung TVs like the Samsung Q80/Q80R QLED.
 It looks sleek and allows you to control all your settings of your soundbar.
 Each action displays a small message on the interface screen to confirm your button press.

 The Samsung Audio Remote is a simple app that can pair with the N450 and allows you to control some settings of your soundbar.
 Unfortunately, it can’t completely replace the remote control as it's missing the 'Settings' and the 'Bluetooth' buttons.
 On the upside, it allows you to cast audio files from your phone or tablet, which will be played seamlessly on the soundbar.